Curves on the torus with few intersections: Introduction

 \section{Introduction}

 We study families of simple closed homotopy-non-equivalent curves on a compact surface such that any two have at most $k$ intersections.
 Despite its fundamental and elementary nature, determining the maximum size of such families has remained an open problem, even in the case of a torus.
 In this paper, we completely resolve the case of the torus, i.e., we determine the maximum size of such a family for every $k\in\NN$.
+Our result also completely settles the column number problem for generic matrices with two rows, which is a problem concerning $\Delta$-modular matrices studied in combinatorial optimization in relation to integer programming.
+This case of the column number problem has recently been solved for sufficiently large $\Delta$ by Kriepke and Schymura~\cite{KriS25}, independently of our work; we give further details in Subsection~\ref{subsec:IP} and also refer to the blog post by Ellenberg~\cite{Ell25-blog}.

 Formally, a \emph{$k$-system} on a surface $\Sigma$ is defined to be a collection of simple closed curves on $\Sigma$ such that any two are non-homotopic and intersect at most $k$ times.
 Determining the maximum size of a $k$-system on $\Sigma$, which is denoted by $N(\Sigma, k)$, has been the subject of an intensive line of research for various surfaces $\Sigma$ and values $k$~\cite{Aou14,Aou17,Aou18,AouBG19,Gre18,Gre19,JuvMM96,MalRT14,Prz15}, also see~\cite{PacTT22} for results concerning a punctured plane.
 We remark that, as discussed in~\cite{Gre19,Prz15}, particularly the case $k=1$ enjoys having interesting relations including those to the systolic curve complex~\cite{Sch00} and Dehn surgery~\cite{BakGL15}.
 A priori, it is not clear whether $N(\Sigma,k)$ is even finite; to this end, Juvan, Malni\v c and Mohar~\cite{JuvMM96} showed that $N(\Sigma,k)$ is finite for every compact surface $\Sigma$ and every $k\in\NN$.
 When $\Sigma$ is the closed orientable surface of genus $g$, Greene~\cite{Gre19} showed that $N(\Sigma,k)\le O(g^{k+1}\log g)$ for any fixed $k\in\NN$, improving Przytycki's bound from~\cite{Prz15}.
 In this work, we focus on the case when $\Sigma$ is the torus $\TT^2$; this arguably simplest case turns out to have surprising connections to number theory, which are presented below.